-It provides two educational paths to increase understanding of the issue locally and globally:
+People were worried about their low familiarity with the crisis.
+The learning pathway provides two educational paths to increase understanding of the issue locally and globally.

 Users can easily discover a number of available opportunities to support the refugees' resettlement provided by various refugee relief organizations.
 The one-click filters also make it easy for users to find the options that match their preferences, time commitment, and experience.

 The expanded cards allow users to find more information about the volunteering opportunity.
 Users can scan the QR code to continue information exploration and complete the application process on their phones.

 A bus arrival notification allows users to have enough time to scan the QR code.
 The QR code is always displayed in the menu bar to allow users to quickly scan the code to continue information exploration when they have to leave.